NovasomIndustries/SDK_Manifest/README.md

 \~/bin/repo init -u https://github.com/NovasomIndustries/SDK_Manifest<br>
 \~/bin/repo sync

-The script SDK_Create creates the directories tree in /Devel ( should exists and word writable )
+The script SDK_Create.sh installs repo in \~/bin and creates the directories tree in /Devel ( should exists and word writable )